Friday, July 30, 2010

 Research background: nitrogen fixing bacteria (and possible first nitrogen fixing Eukaryote!), phenotypic robustness in plants

-Research interests: renewable energy, m
+Research interests: renewable energy, metabolic engineering, synthetic biology

 Fun facts: spent a summer building hovercrafts in his garage, worked for the UW Office of Annual Giving as a student caller, considering kayaking to school